CDCgov/trusted-intermediary/adr/025-automated-rs-integration-test.md

 ### Positive

 - We will have a way to test the integration between RS and TI
-- We will be able to catch issues early whe changes in RS break our workflows
+- We will be able to catch issues early when changes in RS break our workflows

 ### Negative

 ### Risks
-#### Decision 3
+- If we forget to add additional assertions when new transformations are added, these tests may give us a false sense of confidence
 - Because we rely on MSH-10 for matching files, engineers will have to take care in setting this field when they create additional tests in future